 Best bar for a secret rendezvous

-Go to one of the many hidden bar/speakeasy’s that are in Berlin.
+Go to one of the many hidden bar/speakeasy’ around the city.
 Buck & Bread is our top pick.

 Best place for IG stories